 If you like, round out your pressure cooker spicy black beans and greens with salty cotija or feta cheese, or sour cream.
 In this recipe I offer a vegan garnish of jicama matchsticks, creamy avocado, and diced green chiles.

 A lot of the flavor depth and smoky balance in these beans comes from the chipotle chiles in adobo.
 Chipotles in adobo are smoked and dried jalapeños in a sweet and tangy puree of tomato, vinegar and spices.
 They’re spicy hot, and a little goes a long way.
 Barbara uses them in her recipe for Pressure Cooker Chicken Tinga Enchiladas.

 But have you ever bought a can of chipotles, used one or two, and then wondered what to do with the rest?
 Not any more.
 From now on, blend the spicy chiles right out of the can, with just enough oil to smoothen them out.
 Use what you need, and pop what’s left in the freezer. (see instructions)

 Your extra adobe red chipotle oil can jazz up vinaigrette, mayonnaise, pizza, and, of course, spicy black beans and hearty greens!

-Pressure Cooker Spicy Black Beans and Hearty Greens notes:
+Making Spicy Black Beans and Hearty Greens in an Instant Pot

 - Be sure to inspect the beans before soaking and pick out any small stones masquerading as beans.